-- Discussions with teachers and tutors will begin late February / early March. - Options Assembly for students on Wednesday 6th March from 1.50pm-2.20pm. - Options Evening for students on Wednesday 6th March from 3.20pm-4.20pm. - Options Evening for parents / carers on Wednesday 6th March from 6.30pm-8pm. - Options forms given out to students to enter their choices on the 8th March. - Remote Parents' Evening:
+- Discussions with teachers and tutors will begin late February/early March. - Options Assembly for students on Wednesday 12th March from 1.50pm 2.20pm. - Options Evening for students on Wednesday 12th March from 3.20pm 4.20pm. - Options Evening for parents/carers on Wednesday 12th March from 6.30pm 8.00pm. - Options forms given out to students to enter their choices on 12th March. - In person Parents' Evening:

-Wednesday 13th March 2024 - X Pop Wednesday 20th March 2024 - Y Pop
+Wednesday 26th March 2025 - X Pop Wednesday 2nd April 2025 - Y Pop

-Deadline for the completion and approval of paper Options forms signed by parents / carers and form tutors is 9am Friday 22nd March 2024.
+Deadline for the completion and approval of paper Options forms signed by parents/ carers and form tutors is 9am Friday 4th April 2025.